-On 3 March 2021, the UK Government announced an increase to the UK's main corporation tax rate from 19% to 25%, effective from 1 April 2023.
+On 3 March 2021, the UK Government announced an increase in the UK's main corporation tax rate from 19% to 25%, effective from 1 April 2023.
 This will increase the company's future current tax charge accordingly.
-The rate change was substantively enacted on 24 May 2021.
-As the company has not recognised a deferred tax asset at the balance sheet date, the impact of this rate change has not been calculated.
+This rate change was substantively enacted on 24 May 2021.
+There is no impact of this rate change on the company's deferred tax position as the company had no deferred tax balances, recognised or unrecognised, at the balance sheet date.